loomio/loomio-docs/en/src/guides/board_processes/index.md

 ![](timepoll_vote.png#width-80)

+When the Time poll closes, choose the best time and send an outcome notification with calendar invitation, for members to add to their calendar.

 ### Sign off minutes
 Approving or ratifying minutes is standard practice for formal meetings and good practice for most meetings.